Ford Windstar: Replacement

 After selling far under sales projections, Ford discontinued the Freestar and Monterey after the 2007 model year.
 The final Monterey was produced by Oakville Assembly on August 25, 2006; the final Freestar was produced on December 29, 2006.
+In all markets outside North America, Ford largely replaced the Freestar with the V185 Ford Transit/Tourneo (front-wheel drive); the model line was also introduced in Mexico.